qubic/integration/Partners/README.md

 > [Read more about the TX based workflow](tx-based-workflow.md)

+## RPC APIs Migration

+> [!CAUTION]
+> The Archiver API is deprecated and will be fully removed by 2026.
+If you are using it, migrate to the new Query API now.

+See the [Migration Guide](migration.md) for deprecation timelines and replacement endpoints.

-## Migration and Legacy Documentation
+## Legacy Documentation

-The old Archiver API has been replaced by the new Query API.
-The Archiver API is still available for a while for backwards compatibility, but all endpoints are deprecated and will be removed.

-⚠️ **The Archiver API will not be available long-term.** All endpoints are deprecated:
-- **End of 2025**: First group of endpoints will be removed.
-- **During 2026**: Remaining endpoints will be removed.

-If you are migrating from the deprecated API, please refer to the [Migration Guide](migration.md) for the endpoints that got replaced and their new counterparts.

-For technical details on the architecture changes, see: [RPC 2.0 Qubic Integration Layer Functionality Upgrade](https://qubic.org/blog-detail/rpc-2-0-qubic-integration-layer-functionality-upgrade)

-For legacy documentation, see [here](old/README.md).
+For previous integration guides (partners, exchanges, integrators), see [here](old/README.md).